Lyn Paul website 'Then' logo. Lyn Paul website banner.

 "We found ourselves playing places like 'The Troubadour' and 'The Bitter End' and we didn't know how to react.
 You can imagine how we felt, coming out to a long-haired audience all stoned out of their minds.
 We thought, 'they can't be expecting us; they must think we're a heavy group' - but they were freaked out by the act."

-Nancy Erlich, writing in Billboard magazine, gave the group's shows at the Bitter End a great review: "What a fantastic bunch of people...
+, writing in Billboard magazine, gave the group's shows at the Bitter End a great review: "What a fantastic bunch of people...
 With their guitar, banjo and bass accompaniments and marvellous five-part vocal arrangements, the New Seekers glowed with high spirits and good humour and superb musical taste.
 They can be trusted with even such breakable commodities as Melanie songs, Elton John songs, and James Taylor songs.
 This magical crew turns every melody into a joyous occasion."
 (Billboard, Vol. 83, No. 12, 20th March 1971)

 Another Melanie Safka song is selected as a single for release in March.
 Although it would remain a favourite with New Seekers' fans throughout their career, Nickel Song (Philips 6006 095) does not enjoy the same success as What Have They Done To My Song, Ma.

-The New Seekers return to the UK for a series of cabaret dates beginning with a week of shows (from 12th April) at Manchester's Golden Garter.
+The New Seekers return to the UK for a series of cabaret dates beginning with a week of shows (from Monday, 12th April) at Manchester's Golden Garter.
 This is followed by appearances at the Sunderland Empire (the week commencing 10th May) and the Talk of the North (the week commencing 17th May).

 As Summer approaches the New Seekers support Neil Diamond at the Royal Festival Hall (29th May) and Joe Frazier at the Tooting Granada (15th June).
 They also top the bill at two Bank Holiday Sunday concerts at the London Palladium (30th May).
-The supporting acts are Christine Holmes, Glen Weston, Mike Yarwood and the Mixtures.
+The supporting acts are Christine Holmes, Glen Weston, Mike Yarwood and The Mixtures.

-Meanwhile, back in the USA, the New Seekers appear on a special edition of The Ed Sullivan Show hosted by Jack Jones (CBS, Sunday, 30th May, 8.00pm - 9.00pm) The New Seekers sing three songs - What Have They Done To My Song , Ma, Nickel Song and the title track of the group's new album Beautiful People.
+Meanwhile, back in the USA, the New Seekers appear on a special edition of The Ed Sullivan Show hosted by Jack Jones (CBS, Sunday, 30th May, 8.00pm - 9.00pm) The New Seekers sing three songs - What Have They Done To My Song , Ma, Nickel Song and the title track from the group's new album Beautiful People.

-Titled after yet another Melanie song, Beautiful People (Philips SBL 6308 055) is the New Seekers' third album - the second to feature the line-up that included Lyn Paul and the first without Keith Potger, who steps out of the limelight into the role of Manager..The album features some of Britain's top session musicians, including: Terry Britten (lead guitarist in Cliff Richard's backing band and co-writer of Cliff's hit Devil Woman), Kevin Peek (later to have success with John Williams in the group Sky), Peter Skellern (who would go on to have solo hits with You're A Lady, Hold On To Love and Love Is The Sweetest Thing), Alan Tarney (who wrote and produced Barbara Dickson's hit January, February, not to mention Cliff Richard's biggest hit We Don't Talk Anymore) and Trevor Spencer (Alan Tarney's sometime songwriting partner).
+Beautiful People (Philips SBL 6308 055) is the second album by the New Seekers featuring the line-up with Lyn Paul, Peter Doyle and Paul Layton.
+It is also the first without Keith Potger, who steps out of the limelight into the role of Manager.
+The album features some of Britain's top session musicians, including: Terry Britten (lead guitarist in Cliff Richard's backing band and co-writer of Cliff's hit Devil Woman), Kevin Peek (later to have success with John Williams in the group Sky), Peter Skellern (who would go on to have solo hits with You're A Lady, Hold On To Love and Love Is The Sweetest Thing), Alan Tarney (who wrote and produced Barbara Dickson's hit January, February, not to mention Cliff Richard's biggest hit We Don't Talk Anymore) and Trevor Spencer (Alan Tarney's sometime songwriting partner).
 With the exception of Peter Skellern, these musicians also appear on most of the New Seekers' subsequent albums.

 Beautiful People features one song with Lyn Paul on lead vocal - a Randy Newman ballad entitled I'll Be Home.
-More importantly it includes the song that is about to give the New Seekers their first really big UK hit ...
+More importantly it includes the song that is about to give the New Seekers their first really big UK hit...

 On 10th July Never Ending Song Of Love (Philips 6006 125) spends the first of 19 weeks on the singles charts, peaking at number 2 in the BBC chart and reaching number 1 in the New Musical Express chart.
 The song is a hit in the USA for its writers, Delaney and Bonnie.